Mitchelldscott/control-rs/README.md

 # Control-rs

-`control-rs` is a Rust library for control system modeling and design, built for real-time embedded applications.
-It offers a familiar interface, inspired by MATLAB’s Control System Toolbox, while embracing Rust’s compile-time safety guarantees and memory model.
-All data structures are statically sized, with dimensionality and type constraints enforced at compile time—eliminating the need for heap allocation and enabling deterministic behavior without adding any additional code.
+`control-rs` is a control system toolbox built for real-time embedded applications.
+The crate provides generic implementations and specializations of numerical models, similar to how nalgebra's `Matrix` works.
+Unlike nalgebra, all models are statically sized, so there are no allocations.

-The crate is `no_std` compatible and supports both fixed-point and floating-point numeric types, making it suitable for deployment on a wide range of microcontrollers.
+The crate is `no_std` by default and supports both fixed-point and floating-point numeric types, making it suitable for deployment on a wide range of microcontrollers.
 In the future `control-rs` hopes to provide template projects for components like motor controllers, battery management systems, and autonomous navigation logic.
-The goal is to provide a reliable and high performance, open-source foundation for embedded control software in robotics and aerospace.
+The goal is to provide a reliable and high performance, open-source foundation for embedded control software.

-`control-rs` bridges the gap between the theoretical foundations of control theory and the practical demands of embedded systems.
-While powerful tools exist for control design, translating their results into reliable, high-performance code for microcontrollers remains a significant challenge.
-This crate provides foundational components for building control systems in Rust—a language uniquely suited for real-time and mission-critical applications.
-Its emphasis on memory safety and concurrency makes it an efficient low-level language. `control-rs` enables the development of robust, real-time control algorithms for resource-constrained embedded hardware where performance and reliability are critical.

 ## Features

 * **Modeling**: Support for Polynomial, Transfer Function, State-Space, and custom nonlinear structs
 * **Analysis**: Tools for classical, modern and robust system analysis
-* **Synthesis**: Direct and data-driven methods to create models
+* **Synthesis**: Direct and data-driven methods to construct models
-* **Simulation**: Easy model integration and data visualization
+* **Simulation**: Precision model integration (and in the future time-series/episodic dataset tools)

 ## Installation (Not Supported... haven't published the crate yet, clone this repo instead)